Welcome to the internet age: where the future of the digital recruitment agency lives.

 And, back to digital, this is what makes the world a smaller place.
 Niche skills and experience are hard to find, but you can make it easier to fill your digital strategy consultant vacancies by casting your net not just in London, but further afield.
 International team members bring cross-cultural insights and innovation from around the world.

-If you’re a client you’ll know the business end of the market, and if you’re running an SME then you’ll feel that pain especially, but a specialist digital recruitment agency like us also know the people and what motivates them.
+If you’re a client you’ll know the business end of the market, and if you’re running an SME then you’ll feel that pain especially, but a specialist digital recruitment agency like Intelligent People also know the people and what motivates them.
 We can give you a greater insight into what makes potential clients tick, and assess whether they’d be a good fit for your company – all you have to do is talk to them and decide if you want them on the team.